ansible/galaxy_ng/docs/community/userguide.md

 Collections do have search support in the UI.

 1. In the left-nav click "Collections".
-2. Choose the appropriate repository in the dropdown.
-3. Choose keywords or tag.
+2. Choose keywords or tag.
-4. Type the term or select a tag to filter the list of results.
+3. Type the term or select a tag to filter the list of results.

-!!! info

-    What repository?

-    We're currently synchronizing all collections from https://galaxy.ansible.com into the "community" repository, but will soon attempt to change that to the "published" repository.

 Future support for collection search in the ansible-galaxy CLI is [TBD](https://issues.redhat.com/browse/AAH-1968).